 Tim: I don’t think there are any clear downsides besides the frustration of still not being freely able to express myself in Japanese, or understand the nuances of what she says in Japanese to me.
 We tend to meet in the middle when it comes to language: sometimes I’ll speak in English, as will she; sometimes I’ll speak in Japanese, as will she; sometimes I’ll speak in English and she’ll reply in Japanese.
 If anything, it's wonderful to be able to get to know another culture by having a native introduce me to things I probably would not have discovered on my own.

-How much do you depend on your partner for daily tasks (paying bills, talking on the phone with the electric/gas/water company, managing the household in general)?
+How much do you depend on your Japanese wife for daily tasks (paying bills, talking on the phone with the electric/gas/water company, managing the household in general)?

 Paul: As I mentioned, as little as possible, though in practice she probably shoulders more of the really complicated stuff just to get it done quicker.
 I was doing for myself for years, albeit with some mistakes and quite slowly, so I could do it alone again if I had to.
 I call it payback for when we go overseas and I’m handling all the arrangements.